Autism and enforcement

 The autistic spectrum

-The autistic spectrum covers a wide range of social communication difficulties from being nonverbal to being high functioning which would include Asperger syndrome.
+The autistic spectrum covers a wide range of social communication difficulties from being nonverbal to being high functioning.

 Recognising autism